Grid / pack

 Grid#

-The gf.components.grid() function can take a list (or 2D array) of objects and arrange them along a grid.
+The gf.grid() function can take a list (or 2D array) of objects and arrange them along a grid.
 This is often useful for making parameter sweeps.
-If the separation argument is true, grid is arranged such that the elements are guaranteed not to touch, with a spacing distance between them.
-If separation is false, elements are spaced evenly along a grid.
-The align_x/align_y arguments specify intra-row/intra-column alignment.
-The edge_x/edge_y arguments specify inter-row/inter-column alignment (unused if separation = True).
+The grid is arranged such that the elements are guaranteed not to touch, with a spacing distance between them.
+Spacing can be a scalar or a tuple of two values, for different spacing in the x and y directions.

 import gdsfactory as gf